Custom Playbooks Workflow¶

 No | What this step does |

-Plain-Text Playbook Format¶
+Plain-Text Format¶

 One command per line, no metadata: